jfilus/byteWIKI/docs/source/unboxing.rst

 ------------

 -  You find the extension on the backside.
-The DEVKIT STM32MP1 offers:
+The byteDEVKIT STM32MP1 offers:

    + 40 pin header compatible for the rasperry pi
    + 60 pin header with all the needed signals: **I2C, SPI, CAN, UART, I2S, LDC, GPIO and PWM**